Banner Image: St Johns Ruin

 The Saxon church was replaced on the same site, by a Church dedicated to Saint Mary.
 This Church possibly dated from the 14th Century.
 Over the years the centre of the village moved northwards from the old Manor House to the main London to Watford road.
 As a consequence the replacement Church was built nearer the new village centre.

 After Saint Mary's Church came the Brick Church dedicated to Saint John the Evangelist, which now stands in ruins alongside the present Church.
 Sir John Wolstenholme paid for the building, and Mrs Barbara Burnell, Sir Thomas Lake and Mr Robinson, Church Warden, gave the land.
 It was consecrated by William Laud, then Bishop of London.
 In his Diary for 1632 he wrote, "Julii 17, Tuesday, I consecrated the church at Stanmore Magna in Middlesex, built by Sir John Wolstenham".
 After the Civil War, William Laud, then Archbishop of Canterbury, was put on trial for High Treason.
 Three instances of chapel consecrations, (considered a papist tradition), were amongst the charges put to the Archbishop, the second of which was "..a Chappel of Sir John Wolstenholme's Building".
-Laud replied "'Tis true I consecrated that too, but that was a parish Church, Built in the place where he was born, and it was in my Diocess, and so the work was proper for me".
+Laud replied "'Tis true I consecrated that too, but that was a parish Church, Built in the place where he was born, and it was in my Diocese, and so the work was proper for me".
 But all his protestations were in vain, Archbishop William Laud lost his head on Tower Hill scaffold on 10 January 1645.

 4f1ab00c-979c-453b-b72b-db00a4